Search

 Credit: Envato Elements/ wanaktek

-If you want to keep your money safe from fire, the best place to do it is to store it away from your house.
-That is why your backyard makes a great hiding spot.
-Even if nothing in your house survives the fire, your secret stash surely will.
+If you want to keep your money safe from fire, the best place is away from your house.
+That's why your backyard is a great hiding spot.
+Even if everything in your house is destroyed by fire, your secret stash will stay safe.
+Before burying your money in your yard, put it in a ziplock bag and then place the bag inside a container with a tight-fitting lid.

 6) Keep It in the Freezer